tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

   });
 ```

-### Using the inspector in production
+### Using the Inspector in Production

-By default the inspector is only enabled in development and debug builds, unless you enable it with a Cargo feature.
+By default the inspector is only enabled in development and debug builds unless you enable it with a Cargo feature.

 - Create a **debug** build